|Van Campen, Darrell|

 Publication Date: N/A

-Interpretive Summary: Improving the bioavailability of zinc in cereal grains and grain-based food products is critical because cereals will become increasing important sources of zinc as people understand the USDA food pyramid and accept current dietary recommendations calling for increased consumption of cereals and other plant foods.
-Cereal grains and grain-based products provide only about 13% of the zinc consumed by people in the USA, and much of the zinc may not be absorbed because of antinutritional factors in the diet.
-The present study indicates that zinc bioavailability may be enhanced up to 33% by dietary supplements of methionine or cysteine, which are indispensable amino acids that contain sulfur.
-These amino acids increased the absorption of dietary zinc provided either as an inorganic salt or that which occurred naturally in corn kernels.
-Selection of seeds and grains with increased amounts of methionine may overcome the adverse effects of antinutrients on zinc bioavailability and thereby increase the nutritional value of the foods and improve the nutritional health of people.
+Citation: Interpretive Summary: Zinc deficiency is a problem for some population groups in the USA.
+Because plant foods are generally considered to be poor sources of dietary zinc, increasing the amount and improving the bioavailability of zinc in cereal grains and grain-based food products is important since these foods will comprise increasingly larger portions of the diet as people understand the USDA food pyramid and accept current dietary recommendations calling for increased consumption of cereals.
+Grain and grain-based products provide only about 13% of the zinc consumed by people in the USA, and much of the zinc may not be absorbed because of antinutritional factors in the diet.
+This study indicates that the bioavailability of zinc in diets that contain plant proteins may be enhanced up to 30% by supplemental dietary methionine, an amino acid that contains sulfur.
+Methionine increased the absorption of dietary zinc provided either as an inorganic salt or that which occurred naturally in corn kernels.
+Also, corn kernels with methionine-rich proteins had higher concentrations of zinc than did normal kernels.
+Selection of seeds and grains with increased amounts of methionine may also increase the amount and bioavailability of zinc and thereby increase the nutritional value of the foods.